domoszlai/svg2gcode/README.md

 ## Overview

-Haskell SVG to G-code converter that aims to support most SVG features.
-The flavor of the generated G-Code can be influenced providing a configuration file.
-Juicy-gcode, in contrast to most SVG to G-Code converters, approximates bezier curves with [biarcs](http://dlacko.org/blog/2016/10/19/approximating-bezier-curves-by-biarcs/) instead of line segments that results in much better curve fit.
+Juicy-gcode is a configurable SVG to G-code converter that approximates bezier curves with [biarcs](http://dlacko.org/blog/2016/10/19/approximating-bezier-curves-by-biarcs/) for maximal curve fitting.

-## Installation and usage
+## Installation

 The easiest way is to download one of the pre-built binaries from the [releases page](https://github.com/domoszlai/juicy-gcode/releases).
 Alternatively, you can build from source code as follows: